 Non-Members $185 Student Non-Member $110*

-Pre-registration end Wednesday, March 8th at 9:00 PM
+Pre-registration ended Wednesday, March 8th at 9:00 PM

-On-site registration will be available at an additional $20.00 if space permits.
+On-site registration is available at an additional $20.00.

 The NeuroAffective Relational Model ™ (NARM™) is a theoretical and skills-based model that is used in working with developmental, relational, and attachment trauma.
 It integrates psychodynamic and somatic based approaches working with the integration between psychological and nervous system regulation.
 In this way, NARM™ targets both unconscious and conscious trauma.